skial/Haxe-pubnub/README.md

+this project needs to be re-worked, its a mess :(
+=
+---
+old readme below
+-
 haXe client (JS) code for the pubnub service.
 PubNub is a massively scalable real-time service for web and mobile games.